catherine-somers/Take-Home-Challenge-Ultimate-Technologies/README.md

 # Ultimate Technologies Inc. Take-Home Challenge

-### This is a mock take-home data science interview challenge
+### This is a mock take-home data science interview challenge.

 This challenge focuses on determining user retention for a ride-sharing company, Ultimate Technologies Inc. The notebook contains the answers and code to the questions below.